Public Records Requests

 Request copies other than client-specific information

-Requests for records such as copies of contracts may be completed by filling out the Online Public Records Request Form.
+Requests for public information or records such as copies of contracts may be completed by filling out the Online Public Records Request Form.

 Request copies of birth, death, marriage and divorce certificates